Join Our eNewsletter!

 The first step toward encouraging and teaching healthy eating habits is to fill your kitchen with a variety of nutritious foods.
 As you plan meals and snacks, remember:

-- Use the Food Guide Pyramid as a guide.
+- Use the MyPlate food guide.
 When trying to determine how many servings your child needs, ask your doctor or dietitian.
 In general, younger and smaller children need fewer servings than older and bigger children.

-- Eat a variety of grains, especially whole grains.
+- Include a variety of grains, especially whole grains.

 - Encourage a variety of fruits and vegetables.

-- Watch fat intake, especially saturated fat, for everyone in your family older than age two.
+- Watch fat intake, especially saturated fat, for everyone in your family older than 2.

 - Save sweets and soft drinks for special treats.

-After a few days, identify where your family eating habits could use some improvement.
+After a few days, identify where your family’s eating habits could use some improvement.
 For instance, are you low on fruits and vegetables?
 Is the saturated fat content high?